Hildes Garden logo

 Pour the syrup into the sanitized jars, seal securely, and refrigerate or freeze.

 If made with the citric acid and lemon juice as called for in the recipe and kept refrigerated in unopened, sanitized jars, the syrup will likely keep for up to 4 weeks.
-After a jar is opened, use the syrup within 1 or 2 weeks.
+After a jar is opened, keep refrigerated and use the syrup within 1 or 2 weeks.

 The cordial will be cloudy yellow from the pollen in the flowers.
 Before use, shake or stir the cordial to mix the pollen back into the liquid.